DHPR-dataset/DHPR-dataset/README.md

 To submit results, please upload the result file (To be updated).

-#### Comparison of average rank of GT texts and NDCG score on test split for both direct and indirect hazard type.
-Lower ranks indicate better performance, while higher NDCG scores indicate better.
-Noted that the ranking is compared with random sampled 1000 data samples within the same data split.
+#### Leaderboard of Results for the image retrieval (IR) and text retrieval (TR) tasks and the generation task on the DHPR test split.
+The retrieval tasks are evaluated by the average rank and Recall@1.
+The generation task is evaluated using BLEU (B4), ROUGE (R), CIDEr (C), SPIDER (S), and the GPT-4 score.
+For all metrics except the rank metric, higher values indicate better performance.
+For GPT-4V, we perform a zero-shot evaluation on the test split.

 | Model | Visual Encoder |Direct <p>T2I</p>| Indirect <p>T2I</p>| Direct <p>I2T</p>| Indirect <p>I2T</p> | NDCG <p>Direct <br> I2T </p> | NDCG <p>Indirect<br> I2T </p> |
 | :---:   | :---: | :---: | :---: | :---:  | :---: | :---:  | :---: |